realArcherL/Subject-Allocation-Algorithm/README.md

 The problem can be proceeded with a  linear programming approach.
-1) starting with a flow graph with a capacity=c1 edges coming from source into each subject  (in this particular case c1=2) 2)then capacity1 (c1) edges from each subject into the teachers willing to teach that subject 3)then capacity=c2 from each teacher to the sink and take linear programming for maximum flow on this graph and add it any other additional constraints.
+1) starting with a flow graph with a capacity=c1 edges coming from source into each subject  (in this particular case c1=2) 2)then capacity1 (c1) edges from each subject into the teachers willing to teach that subject 3)then capacity=c2 from each teacher to the sink and take linear programming for maximum flow on this graph and add it to any other additional constraints.